umd-mith/sga/search/README.md

 # Shelley-Godwin Archive Search Framework

-This is a Flask framework for handling full-text and faceted search in SGA.
+This is a Flask app for handling full-text and faceted search in SGA.

-## What it will do eventually:
+There currently are two routers:

-* Update an existing Shared Canvas manifest with a query to Solr
+* annotate: sends a query to solr and produces OA annotations of the highlights.
+This is used by the Shared Canvas viewer

-* Send the query to Solr and produce OA annotations to display on Shared Canvas
+* search: sends a query to solr and produces a simplified JSON object for display.
+This is used by the full-text search page